Lawrence Liang: Work

 He has critiqued and influenced the debate on changes in the Indian Copyright Act. " We were trying to oppose that, showing how such a law would be harmful for creative innovation.
 Right now we are also supporting a campaign in pharmaceutical policies.
 But our focus is not so much on policy advocacy, because you cannot really defend the grey economy and be on policy bodies.
 With regard to government, we try to push for the open-source model, arguing that public money should go into public intellectual property," Liang said in the December 2004 interview to World-Information.org.

 In 2004 he was a research fellow at Media Design Research, Piet Zwart Institute, Rotterdam."

 Advisor/mentor

 Liang was also group advisor/mentor of the 2006–07 International Policy Fellowship of the Open Society Institute.

 JNU Protests

-During the famous 2016 protests at Jawaharlal Nehru University where he was a PhD student at the time, Liang gave a public speech as part of an 'Alternative Classroom' on laws relating to sedition.
+During the 2016 protests at Jawaharlal Nehru University where he was a PhD student at the time, Liang gave a public speech as part of an 'Alternative Classroom' on laws relating to sedition.